thenirra/thenirra/README.md

 ‎
 **Nirra** or ask for name. it he only

-you probably can always find me around with @jazzymage, with some fuglies or alone by docks or roblox/dw area
+you probably can always find me around with @jazzymage, with some fuglies, alone by docks or wandering

 i love meeting new people! freely int w me all times unless stated otherwise in my name :^))